Airbnb is taking a closer look at fees after a social media backlash

 Cleaning fees are set by hosts so they can adjust to their needs, though the company pointed out that Airbnb offers tips to “keeping the amount reasonable, and suggest they consider not charging cleaning fees at all.”
 In the early days of the pandemic, the company announced an enhanced cleaning process for hosts to follow.

-[‘Our QuarBNB’: How short-term rentals are being used for self-quarantines during the coronavirus outbreak]
+‘Our QuarBNB’: How short-term rentals are being used for self-quarantines during the coronavirus outbreak

 “We also know that guests really want a clean property,” Blecharczyk said.
 “We definitely don’t want to compromise the quality of the cleaning by constraining what hosts can be reimbursed for here.”